-All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' (2021) which covers safeguarding information for all staff.
+All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' (2022) which covers safeguarding information for all staff.
 It has been decided that all staff and volunteers should read and understand the full version of section one.
 Support will be offered in accessing this material if required.

-School leaders, including the DSL will read the entire document.
+School leaders and DSLs will read the entire document.

-School leaders and all members of staff who work directly with children will read annex B within Keeping Children Safe in Education 2021.
+School leaders and all members of staff who work directly with children will read annex B within Keeping Children Safe in Education 2022.

-All members of staff have signed to confirm that they have read and understood KCSIE.
+All members of staff have signed to confirm that they have read and understood KCSIE 2022.
 This online record will be kept by the DSL.

-The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training to ensure they are aware of the school/college internal safeguarding processes as part of their induction.
-Training will be face to face and staff will be provided with written materials to support their understanding.
+All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This is achieved through face-to-face induction.
+This training is regularly updated and is in line with advice from the safeguarding partners.